 (Although a story for another time, even Watergate, that much-touted (ahem), high-water mark of investigative reportage in the public interest and the quintessential exemplar of integrity in modern-day journalism and speaking truth to power — the revelations of which were the aforementioned Washington Post’s finest hour and one in which it arguably has been ‘dining out’ on for several decades — is according to some, not all it was cracked up to be.)
 At the same time we are being drowned in an ocean of irrelevance, banality and crass frivolity, the show goes on (as it must).
 The audience, for the most part, is oblivious to – or blasé about — the fact that the “show” they are experiencing is a Bizarro fusion of a beauty pageant cum popularity contest, part scripted reality TV show and unscripted Kabuki-like soap-opera, a master illusionist’s live, real-time stage performance all rolled into one convenient, one-stop-shop emporium of fatuous entertainment delights, with a conga-line of carny barkers out front beckoning all to come on in, sit down, shut up and enjoy the spectacle.
 More than being complacent, we are complicit in bringing about our own personal, social, economic and psychological subjugation and enervation.

-The much-vaunted attention economy then has now morphed into a distraction economy, beckoning a disaster in the making for justice, liberty, freedom and the application of the rule of law in an authentic, fully functional, freethinking liberal democracy – already in varying degrees as we now know under ever increasing assault 1984 style — in the country that purports to hold the IP rights on these and allied precepts.
-Trump’s recent farcical, surreal Tweeting duel with Arnold Schwarzenegger, himself a former ‘moofie’ star turned politician and now erstwhile reality TV show host, provides hard evidence if it was ever needed that Postman was ‘mos def’ onto something.
+The much-vaunted attention economy then has now morphed into a distraction economy, (though in truth it probably was all this time), beckoning a disaster in the making for justice, liberty, freedom and the application of the rule of law in an authentic, fully functional, freethinking liberal democracy – already in varying degrees as we now know under ever increasing assault 1984 style — in the country that purports to hold the IP rights on these and allied precepts.
+Trump’s recent farcical, surreal Tweeting duel with Arnold Schwarzenegger, himself like Reagan, a former ‘moofie’ star turned politician and now erstwhile reality TV show host, provides hard evidence if it was ever needed that Postman was ‘mos def’ onto something.

 Whoever it was that originally declared [that], ‘politics is show business for ugly people’ may not have had someone like Donald Trump in mind, but in any event, politics has for decades been a vaudevillian affair, and a decidedly ugly, sordid one at that.
 Again, we might opine that Trump – already the owner of the rights to the world’s biggest beauty pageant Miss Universe – is now the owner (at least for the present) of the rights to the world’s greatest ugly contest, one where every contestant is assured of a prize, said “prize” being one almost always coming at the expense of their long-suffering heartland constituents!